bluerogue251/DBSubsetter/docs/pre_subset_postgres.md

 For users without superuser access to the "origin" database (for example, those using Amazon RDS), `pg_dumpall` may error out on Postgres versions < 10 when trying to dump out the roles.
 See [here](http://www.thatguyfromdelhi.com/2016/12/custom-pgdumpall-now-works-with-aws.html) for details.
 In this case, either the porting over of roles to the "target" database must be done manually, or `pg_dump` can be run with the `--no-privileges` and `--no-owner` options when dumping out `pre-data-dump.sql` so that missing roles are ignored.

 The above commands have been tested against `pg_dump` and `pg_dumpall` version 9.6.6.
 Commands might be slightly different if you are using a different version of these tools.
-See the [pg_dump docs](https://www.postgresql.org/docs/current/static/app-pg-dumpall.html) and the [pg_dumpall_docs](https://www.postgresql.org/docs/current/static/app-pg-dumpall.html) for more information about them.
+See the [pg_dump docs](https://www.postgresql.org/docs/current/static/app-pg-dumpall.html) and the [pg_dumpall docs](https://www.postgresql.org/docs/current/static/app-pg-dumpall.html) for more information.

 ### Optimize your "target" database for fast inserts (optional)